ViolaFerretti/Thermoelectric_Materials/README.md

 # References
 - Microscopic Kinetics and Thermodynamics course by Professor L. Pasquini at University of Bologna
 - Mitra, Sunanda.
-Chalcogenide of type IV-VI$ _2$ for thermoelectric applications.
+Chalcogenide of type $IV-VI_2$ for thermoelectric applications.
 Diss.
 Université Paris Saclay (COmUE), 2016.
 - Hung, Nguyen T., Ahmad RT Nugraha, and Riichiro Saito.
 "Universal curve of optimum thermoelectric figures of merit for bulk and low-dimensional semiconductors."
 Physical Review Applied 9.2 (2018): 024019.
 - Naithani, Harshita, Eckhard Müller, and Johannes de Boor.
-"Developing a two-parabolic band model for thermoelectric transport modelling using Mg2Sn as an example."
+"Developing a two-parabolic band model for thermoelectric transport modelling using $Mg_2Sn$ as an example."
 Journal of Physics: Energy 4.4 (2022): 045002.
 - Hasdeo, Eddwi H., et al. "Optimal band gap for improved thermoelectric performance of two-dimensional Dirac materials."
 Journal of Applied Physics 126.3 (2019).